gary9872/Docker-DoomLinux/README.md

 To that end I have made this project to overcome this obstable.

-Simply install docker, clone the project git and run the following command same directory that Dockerfile is in.
+Simply install docker, clone the project git and run the following command in same directory that Dockerfile is in.

 ```

 sudo docker build . -t doomlinux

 ```

 This command will create a container running debian-slim and execute shadlyd15's DoomLinux